Penal Code 243 Spousal Battery Lawyers

 Establishing that an action you took was performed upon your intimate partner is determined based upon whether or not you made contact with your intimate partner’s body, clothing, or something that was connected to him or her in some way.

-A conviction on your record for violating 243e PC can result in a misdemeanor offence as well as up to one year in jail, a $2,000 fine, and informal probation for up to three years.
+A conviction on your record for violating 243e PC can result in a misdemeanor offense as well as up to one year in jail, a $2,000 fine, and informal probation for up to three years.

 In addition, the court may require you to complete a batterer’s program as well as pay money to women’s shelters and the alleged victim for legal costs, therapy, and other expenses arising from your alleged incident.